JieyuWu/ToyotaMod/Volkswagen.md

 Modularer Querbaukasten / Modular Transverse Matrix | MQB | Strategy for shared modular design between VAG group makes and models.
 MQB cars with ACC work with Openpilot.
 Electronic Parking Brake | EPB |  A handbrake system powered by electric motors.
 [Wiki](https://en.wikipedia.org/wiki/Electronic_parking_brake)
-Component Protection | CP | Component Protection is required on some newer parts to unlock them in working in that vehicle. jyoung8607 | jyoung | First to make OP work in VW
+Component Protection | CP | Component Protection is required on some newer parts to unlock them in working in that vehicle.
+Adaptive cruise control | ACC| Control of the speed of the car; usually through use of radar in factory systems Longitudinal| long | basically ACC but usually in the OP context Lateral | lat| Control of the steering wheel
+Lane keep assist| LKAS | Same as lat but usually in the context of the factory system jyoung8607 | jyoung | First to make OP work in VW
 Edgy | Edgy | First to make OP long work in VW PQ